XKNX/xknx/docs/sensor.md

 * `group_address_state` is the KNX group address of the sensor device.
 * `sync_state` defines if the value should be actively read from the bus.
 If `False` no GroupValueRead telegrams will be sent to its group address.
 Defaults to `True`
 * `value_type` controls how the value should be rendered in a human readable representation.
 The attribut may have may have the values `percent`, `temperature`, `illuminance`, `speed_ms` or `current`.
-* `device_class` may be used to store the type of sensor, e.g. "motion" for motion detectors.

 ## [](#header-2)Configuration via **xknx.yaml**